Yuriy Kryvoruchko (politician)

+Yuriy Zenoviiovych Kryvoruchko (Юрій Зеновійович Криворучко; born 14 July 1966) is a Ukrainian politician and activist who served as a People's Deputy of Ukraine from Ukraine's 118th electoral district (located in Lviv Oblast from 1998 to 2002, and later as a People's Deputy from the proportional list of the Our Ukraine Bloc from 2005 to 2006.

 Early life and education

-Yuriy Kryvoruchko was born on July 14, 1966 in Lviv.
+Yuriy Kryvoruchko was born on 14 July 1966, in Lviv.
 In 1989 he graduated from the Lviv Medical Institute with a degree in psychiatry.

-From 1992 to 1998 he studied at the Faculty of Law of Ivan Franko Lviv State University.
+From 1992 to 1998 he studied at the Faculty of Law of the University of Lviv.
 In 2005 he obtained Candidate of Sciences degree.

 Activism

-While still studying at the institute, in 1988, he was elected as chairman of the faculty branch of the Ukrainian Language Society, which was engaged in the struggle for teaching in the Ukrainian language.
+While still studying at the institute in 1988, he was elected as chairman of the faculty branch of the Ukrainian Language Society, which was engaged in advocating for teaching in the Ukrainian language.

 In 1989 he took part in the creation of People's Movement of Ukraine.
 In 1990 he participated in the Revolution on Granite.

-From 1990 to 1992 he was head of the paramilitary organization "Guard of the Movement".
-In 1991, he took part in the January events in Vilnius as a volunteer and organizer of humanitarian aid.
+From 1990 to 1992 Kryvoruchko was head of the paramilitary organization "Guard of the Movement".
+In 1991, he took part in the January Events in Lithuania as a volunteer and organizer of humanitarian aid.

-Since 1992 - Chairman of the Board of the Young Ukraine Foundation.
+Since 1992, Kryvoruchko has been chairman of the board of the Young Ukraine Foundation.

 Political career

 In 1991, together with Yaroslav Andrushkiv, Andriy Parubiy and Oleh Tyahnybok, he founded the Social National Party of Ukraine (SNPU).
 Yuriy Kryvoruchko was a public leader and was responsible for ideological work.

 In 1992 he served as a senior officer in the Department of Psychology of the Social and Psychological Department of the Ministry of Defense of Ukraine.

-From 1994 to 1997 he was serving as a member of the Lviv Regional Council of the II democratic convocation.
+From 1994 to 1997 he was serving as a member of the Lviv Oblast Council of the II democratic convocation.

 In 1997 he left the SNPU without conflicts due to a different vision of its development with the leadership and joined the People's Movement of Ukraine.

-At the 1998 parliamentary elections, he was elected into the national parliament.
+Kryvoruchko was elected to the Verkhovna Rada (parliament of Ukraine) in the 1998 Ukrainian parliamentary election.
+He was re-elected in 2002.

 From 1995 to 2009 he was a member of the National Council for Youth Policy.
 Since 2003 he has held the position of Deputy Chairman of the National Council of Youth Organizations of Ukraine, and since 2004 - Deputy Chairman of the Ukrainian National Committee of Youth Organizations.

 He took part in the 2004 Orange Revolution.
 In 2006 he became the chairman of the Ukrainian Youth Forum.

-At the 2002 parliamentary elections, he was reelected into the national parliament.